I'm a CFP® who specializes in message-based financial guidance for Millennials just like you. And it's only $95.

-I’ve found that this question isn’t as easy to answer as it should be.
+I hear this question often.
+But I’ve found that it isn’t as easy to answer as it should be.

-No matter the reason, I can tell pretty quickly when Illumint is not the best fit for someone based on their financial needs and circumstances.
-In these cases, I will gladly recommend another financial advisor in the Washington, D.C. area who I know.
+No matter the particular reason, I can tell pretty quickly when Illumint is not the best fit for someone based on their financial needs and circumstances.
+In such cases, I will gladly recommend a financial advisor in Washington, DC who I trust.

-After all, you wouldn’t ask to work with a pediatrician when you need a hip replacement, right?
+After all, you wouldn’t want to work with a pediatrician when you need a hip replacement, right?

-Washington, D.C. is a vibrant city, and I’ve found that the financial advisors who work here often reflect that characteristic.
-As a result, I’ve had the opportunity to interact with my industry colleagues at conferences, local universities (Hoya Saxa!), networking events, and even my favorite neighborhood coffee shops (tell Matt at The Coffee Bar that I sent you).
+We all know that Washington, D.C. is an expensive city.
+And the cost of living plays a large part in many of the financial questions I hear.
+But D.C. also is a very vibrant city.
+And I’ve found that the independent financial advisors who work here often reflect that characteristic.
+I’ve had the opportunity to interact with my industry colleagues at conferences, local universities (Hoya Saxa!), networking events, and even my favorite neighborhood coffee shops (hi, Elle!).

-I’ve reached a point at which I have full confidence that the group I’ll introduce you to below can get you on the right track with your personal finances.
-With that said, and in no particular order, please meet — in my opinion — the 9 best financial advisors in the Washington, D.C. area (along with a brief overview from their respective websites):
+I’ve reached a point at which I have full confidence that the group of independent financial advisors I’ll introduce you to below can get you on the right track with your personal finances.
+With that said, and in no particular order, please meet — in my opinion — the 9 best financial advisors in Washington, DC for 2023 (along with a brief overview from their respective websites):

 “As a CERTIFIED FINANCIAL PLANNER® professional with over a decade of experience, Rianka approaches financial planning with a strong emphasis on financial education and provides business owners, individuals, and families with the tools to make informed financial decisions.
 Rianka firmly believes individuals can make positive long-term decisions about their money if they understand their financial history, money culture, and the way those two things impact their lives.“

 “We structure our family wealth advice around a wealth creation and preservation system called family governance.
 In part, family governance is an understanding that with growing wealth comes a growing sense of responsibility.
-Our business is helping clients implement family governance strategies along with the six comprehensive strategies of financial planning.
-If you respond to the idea of managing wealth responsibly; if developing a high-net-worth (and high–self-worth) family resonates with you, we should talk.”
+Our business is helping clients implement family governance strategies along with the six comprehensive strategies of financial planning.”

 “My role as a financial planner is to help you use money in accordance with your values and priorities.
 The financial lives of the military are unique and the opportunities and challenges service members face are unique.
 I help clients determine what is best for them and accompany them through life as they achieve their dreams.
 In themselves, financial topics like investing, retirement planning, budgeting, and insurance can seem dull or even painful.
 The good news is these are the means and not the end.”

 “Lamar Watson founded Dream Financial Planning to serve the needs of young professionals and minorities who typically don’t have access to fee-only and fiduciary financial planning.
 Lamar’s proprietary process, the DREAM Financial Planning Process™, is the culmination of 15+ years of industry insight and experience.
 Less than 30% of all CFPs nationwide are in their 20s and 30s.
-I use The DREAM Financial Planning Process ™ to help my clients save, grow, and protect their wealth.
-We operate as a virtual firm and offer evening and weekend meetings for our client’s convenience.
-Ask about our unique pricing structure that starts at $100 per month for young professionals.
-We don’t have asset minimums for our clients.“
+I use The DREAM Financial Planning Process ™ to help my clients save, grow, and protect their wealth.”

 (Disclaimer: This is not an exhaustive list of local financial planners.
 This list reflects my opinion and is not a testimonial or endorsement.)

-I purposefully designed Illumint to operate differently than most financial planning companies, particularly the larger, more traditional firms.
-I get it — some people just prefer to ask for financial advice from their bank or investment company.
-But the benefit of working with an independent financial planning firm (like those listed above) is that we have the flexibility to create the exact services that our generation needs.
+I purposefully designed Illumint to operate differently than most financial planning companies.
+I never wanted Illumint to look or feel like a large, more traditional firm.
+And I get it – for some people, it feels easier to just ask for financial advice from your bank or investment company.
+But there’s a unique benefit to working with a CFP® at an independent financial planning firm.
+With Illumint, I have the flexibility to create the exact services (such as 529 Plan guidance) that our target group (Millennial parents) truly needs.

-Here’s how I’ve shaped Illumint to create a financial partner that meets Millennial couples exactly where they are in life:
+Here’s how I’ve shaped Illumint to create a financial partner that meets Millennial parents exactly where they are in life:

-The D.C. financial advisors that I highlighted above bring different backgrounds, perspectives, and services to financial planning.
-They work with different clients and specialize in different aspects of personal finance.
-Yet, they share certain attributes that you absolutely must require from any financial advisor with whom you work:
+The financial advisors in Washington, DC that I highlighted above bring different backgrounds, perspectives, and services to financial planning.
+They work with different clients.
+They specialize in different aspects of personal finance.
+Yet, they share certain attributes, which you absolutely must require from any financial advisor with whom you work:

-There’s certainly a chance that none of the D.C.-area financial advisors listed above offers the specific help that you seek.
-This isn’t an exhaustive list, so you may wish to continue your search elsewhere.
+Still, there’s certainly a chance that none of the DC financial advisors listed above offers the specific help that you seek.
+This isn’t an exhaustive list, so you may want to continue your search elsewhere.
 If that’s the case, I encourage you to check out the following organizations.
 Their members meet many of the same strict standards as the financial advisors that I consider the “best of D.C.”

-During your search, first scroll through each advisor’s website to get a feel for their style and messaging.
-Then read a few articles they’ve written and watch a few videos that they’ve made.
-Next, I would review their social media activity to better understand the finance conversations they’re engaged in.
-Finally, I would request interviews with the 2-3 financial advisors who seem like the best fit.
+During your search, first scroll through each advisor’s website.
+Get a feel for their style and messaging.
+Then read a few articles they’ve written.
+Perhaps watch a few videos they’ve made.
+Next, I would review their social media activity.
+What type of financial conversations are they engaged in?
+Finally, I would send any questions you have to the 2 or 3 financial advisors who seem like the best fit.

-During your initial conversation, you may not be sure what questions to ask in order to collect the information you need to make an informed decision.
-To help, I spoke with the Huffington Post a few years ago about important questions to ask a financial advisor before hiring one.
+During your initial conversation with a financial advisor, you may not be sure what additional questions to ask.
+But don’t let that stop you from collecting the information you need to make an informed decision.
+To help, I created my own list of the 8 best questions to ask a financial advisor before hiring one.
 You may find the following articles helpful as well:

 Ultimately, you likely won’t want to work with a financial planner who can’t answer these essential questions clearly, concisely, and confidently.

-Some people who want financial advice may have lost a job or income due to the COVID-19 pandemic.
+Some people who want financial advice may have recently lost a job.
 Others may need to allocate as much money as possible to paying off a large amount of debt.
-Financial planning is almost always valuable, but perhaps it’s not the best use of your money right now.
-You still deserve access to a professional who can answer your financial questions, though.
+A one-on-one financial planning engagement just may not be the best use of your resources right now.
+But you still deserve access to a professional who can answer your most critical questions.

 As an alternative, I encourage you to request pro bono financial advice.
-A national non-profit, the Foundation for Financial Planning, can connect you with this help.
+A national non-profit organization, the Foundation for Financial Planning, can connect you with this help.
 Financial advisors across the country regularly offer their services at no cost to those who truly can’t afford to pay.

 I’ve proudly worked with the Foundation for Financial Planning’s partner organizations.
 I can attest to their important role in our profession.
-And Illumint continues to offer pro bono financial advice in certain situations.
+And Illumint continues to offer pro bono financial advice in very challenging situations.
 If you’re interested in this type of help, I welcome you to e-mail me at email@example.com.

-No matter your circumstances, though, I wish you the best as you put together a financial plan that will help you to create the life you want.
+I wish you the best as you put together a financial plan that will help you to create the life you want in 2023.